 To produce a woodcut print, the artist creates an image on the surface of a block of wood and any unwanted areas are carved away.
 Ink is applied over the surface with a rubber roller and the design printed onto paper.
 Multiple colours can be added, each one applied using a separate wood block.
 To ensure each colour appears in the same place, the paper or cloth is keyed to a frame around each block.

-Woodcut is favoured by many artists for the earthy and textural quality the grain of wood leaves on the image.
+Woodcut is favoured by many artists such as Alex Booker, for the earthy and textural quality the grain of wood leaves on the image.

 The term ‘digital art’ was first coined in the early 1980s, when the British-born artist Harold Cohen began creating work using a computer program.
 His robotic machine became known as AARON, and was designed to make large drawings on sheets of paper placed on the floor.

 With rapid advances in technology over the past 30 or 40 years, digital art can now encompass computer-generated or scanned artwork as well as those produced via tablet, smartphone or mouse.
 Artists may create moving visual collages, digital installations and interactive pieces, allowing the audience to participate in the creative process.